raspberrypilearning/green-goals/en/step_2.md

 --- /task ---

-Now add the finishing touches.
+Now, add the finishing touches.
 Get the **Main Panda** sprite to introduce the panda for each Green Goal by announcing each Green Goal's **Backdrop** title.
 And add some wait time so that the Green Goal pandas can explain their goal.

 --- task ---
-Add a `say backdrop name for 2 seconds`{:class="block3looks"} and change the value to `4`.
+Add a `say backdrop name for 2 seconds`{:class="block3looks"} block and change the value to `4`.
 Also, add a `wait`{:class="block3control"} block:

 ![image of the main Panda sprite](images/mainpanda-sprite.png)